kestra-io/docs/content/docs/16.faq/pebble.md

 > Note: we could have used `{{ inputs | jq(".data.value[1]") | first }}`, jq allows to parse any object in Kestra context.

-You can play with the [Eval Expression](../04.user-interface-guide/04-executions.md) button in the outputs tab of a Flow execution.
-It's really helpful to troubleshoot more complex object parsing.
+You can troubleshoot complex Pebble expressions using the [Eval Expression](../04.user-interface-guide/04-executions.md) button in the outputs tab of a Flow execution.
+It's helpful to validate how complex objects will be parsed.

 ## How to use conditions in Pebble